Your handy 1997–01 Acura Integra Type R buyer’s guide

-If you happened to graduate college around 1995 or so, the DC2 Acura Integra was practically issued to you when your college president handed you your BA in Travel and Tourism.
-The Acura Legend cemented Honda’s luxury brand reputation here in the United States, but it was the third-generation Honda Integra that put generous American butts in seats.
+If you happened to graduate college around 1995, the third-generation (DC2) Integra was practically issued to you when your college president handed you your BA in Travel and Tourism.
+The Acura Legend cemented Honda’s luxury brand reputation here in the United States, but it was the third-generation Integra that put generous American butts in seats.
 These entry-level premium cars sold at an average of about 50,000 units a year.
 If you were particularly interested in performance, you were one of the very few who purchased a DC2 Integra Type R.

 The DC2 backstory

-Designs for the third generation Integra began in 1989, with entries from two camps: At the Wako R&D studios, Honda designers worked on one proposal.
-On the other side of the planet, Honda R&D Americas Chief of Design Douglas Halbert had a team working on a second proposal.
+Designs for the third-generation Integra began in 1989, with entries from two camps: At the Wako R&D studios, Honda designers worked on one proposal.
+On the other side of the planet, at Honda R&D Americas, Inc. (HRA), design chief Douglas Halbert had a team working on a second proposal.
 Since the three-door hatch was primarily aimed at the North American market, the HRA team wielded a lot of influence.
-In the end, it was the HRA team’s “hot-blooded Italian” proposal that won out.
-A lot of refining happened at the Wako R&D studios, with Akio Higuchi in charge of the final packaging.
+In the end, their “hot-blooded Italian” design won out, though a lot of refining happened at the Wako R&D studios, with Akio Higuchi in charge of the final packaging.

-“Putting such experienced designers…in a supporting role was a new attempt for Honda design,” wrote Takahiko Morozumi.
+“Putting such experienced designers . . in a supporting role was a new attempt for Honda design,” wrote Takehiko Morozumi.
 The design included a “tense surface treatment, arced drip line, wedge shape, short rear overhang, and four rounded headlights using projector lamps.”
-That fascia would prove controversial in the home market, forcing Honda to scrap it for a more conventional nose, but here and elsewhere, it stuck.
+That fascia would prove controversial in the home market, forcing Honda to scrap it for a more conventional nose, but in the U.S. and elsewhere, the look stuck.

-Remember that 1994 was the Wild West of headlamp design: There were still new vehicles hitting the streets with sealed beams, while most of the industry was moving toward composite lamps with a halogen bulb.
-But nobody had a projector beam like the Integra: According to Car Design magazine, those lamps materialized at the behest of Soichiro Honda himself, who cautioned that he did not want to see a design with retractable headlamps if it would impact the car’s aerodynamic profile when they were raised.
+Remember that 1994 was the Wild West of headlamp design: There were still new vehicles hitting the streets with sealed beams, while most of the industry was moving toward composite lamps with halogen bulbs.
+But nobody had a projector beam like the Integra: According to Car Design magazine, those lamps materialized at the behest of Soichiro Honda himself, who cautioned that he did not want to see a design with retractable headlamps if, when raised, the lights would impact the car’s aerodynamic profile.

 The Acura Integra Type R is now considered a (pardon the pun) legend, but at the time, it was in the mode of a number of small Japanese hatchbacks and sedans that were stripped and modified into performance cars.
 Nissan had the Sentra SE-R in 1990, and Toyota offered the AE86.
 The Integra Type R was only really “upscale” if you were American and bought one from an Acura dealer.
 The first year it wasn’t even available with air conditioning, but it had the engineering and design prowess within to make what Road & Track called “the best-handling front-drive car of all time.”